 “Krafton’s virtual human demo showcases the sort of high-end content that can be realized with hyper-realism technology,” creative director Josh Seokjin Shin said.
 “This demo represents the initial steps we’re taking to realize an incredible and interactive virtual world (metaverse).
 In the meantime, we will continue introducing more advanced versions of virtual humans and content based on the belief in the infinite scalability of such technologies.”

 The metaverse and virtual beings to populate the digital space have become one of the hottest conversational AI and virtual reality trends.
 The platforms and tech developers working on aspects of it don’t lack for investors.
 Startups like Hour One, Supertone, Resemble AI, Veritone, and DeepBrain are all grabbing cash and clients.
-Meta in the U.S., Baidu’s XiRang metaverse in China, The Jio-financed metaverse in India, and Krafton’s fellow South Korean developer Nvidia’s new Omniverse might do very well as Jio already has a lot of customers and Two Platforms may help bring them to a new digital world.
+And platforms like Nvidia, Meta, Baidu in China, and the Jio-financed Two Platforms metaverse all have potential virtual being customer bases.
 LG recently announced that its virtual spokesperson would be recording a music album, following in CoCo Hub’s virtual footsteps.
 On Russian TV, Sber has even deployed a virtual show host.
 Gaming companies like Krafton are an obvious vehicle to bring more interactive versions of the virtual characters to virtual spaces.